-Each graduand is allowed up to a maximum of three guest tickets for the ceremony at the Senate House.
-These will normally be available for collection from the Porters' Lodge on the day itself.
+Tickets will normally be available for collection from the Porters' Lodge on the day itself.
 Graduands and their guests are invited to join the Praelector for lunch before the Congregation.
 There is no maximum number of guests you may bring to lunch, (there is a charge per guest, but no charge for graduands).
 Please confirm the charge with the Graduate Administrator.

 On the day of the Congregation, graduands and their guests are invited to meet in the Fellows' Drawing Room for drinks at about 12.45pm.
-Graduands should arrive robed in the correct academic robes.
-Lunch follows in the Fellows' Dining Room for those who have indicated that they wish to attend.
+Graduands should arrive in the correct academic robes.
+Lunch follows in the Fellows' Dining Room for those who have indicated they wish to attend.
 After lunch, there will be a compulsory short rehearsal before the Praelector accompanies the graduands to the Senate House.
 Any graduands not attending lunch will be expected to arrive at Murray Edwards in time for the rehearsal.

 Original degree certificates are issued without charge to all those proceeding to degrees.
 If proceeding in absence, the certificate will be sent to you by post.
 Any extra copies must be ordered from the University's Student Registry office.

 All graduands receive a formal University transcript free of charge after graduation.
 They will be sent out from the College, so please ensure that you have completed your First Destination address in CamSIS.
-Again, extra copies of transcripts must be ordered from Student Registry.
+Again, extra copies of transcripts must be ordered from the Student Registry.

-Fro phototgraphy inside and around the Senate House please click here
+For phototgraphy inside and around the Senate House please click here

-During the course of the graduation ceremony, an individual photograph is taken of each graduand at the moment that the degree is conferred.
+During the course of the graduation ceremony, an individual photograph is taken of each graduand at the moment the degree is conferred.
 Following the ceremony, while you rejoin family and friends on the lawns of the Senate House, photographers are available to take individual or group portraits.
 There is no need to make arrangements in advance as this is all organised on the day.